Adidas to double production of ocean plastic trainers in 2019

 The UltraBOOST trainers, produced in partnership with marine conservation organisation Parley For The Oceans, contain around five recycled 500ml bottles’ worth of plastic per shoe.
 The upper part of the trainers is made from 100% PCR plastic yarn, while the 3D-printed soles and midsoles are made from recycled polyester and fill net content.

 The plastic used to manufacture the shoes is sourced from Parley for the Oceans’ localised clean-up operations, which are based in the Maldives and along 1,000 coral islands off the western coast of India.
-Parley also supplies this plastic to brewer Corona, luxury fashion brand Stella McCartney and outdoor clothing retailer Patagonia.
+Parley also supplies this plastic to brewer Corona and luxury fashion brand Stella McCartney.

 “With Adidas products made from recycled plastic, we offer our consumers real added value beyond the look, functionality and quality of the product, because every shoe is a small contribution to the preservation of our oceans,” Adidas’ global brands executive Eric Liedtke said.